The Top 10 NHL Goalie Prospects

 Askarov has all the tools to be a successful goaltender at the NHL level.
 His athleticism and powerful legs allow him to move from post to post at lightning-quick speed.
 His positioning in the crease is at an elite level, but he uses that quickness to recover on the rare occasion he is caught out of place.
 In what was a contract year for him in the KHL in 2021-22, he turned pro in 2022-23 and made his debut with the Milwaukee Admirals in the AHL.
 In 48 games, he finished with a solid 2.69 GAA and .911 SV%.

-With Vitek Vanecek and now Alexandar Georgiev as roadblocks in the NHL, Askarov has spent most of his time in the AHL again, this time with the San Jose Barracuda.
-But that hasn’t derailed his status as the top goaltending prospect.
-Fowler is inching closer and closer to taking the mantle, but Askarov still has it – for now.
+With Vitek Vanecek and Alexandar Georgiev as roadblocks in the NHL, Askarov spent most of his time in the AHL again, this time with the San Jose Barracuda.
+But that didn’t derail his status as the top goaltending prospect.
+Fowler will be taking that mantle by this time next year (or by midseason), but Askarov still has it for now.
+He will either be backing up Alex Nedeljkovic or forming a 1A/1B tandem with him this season, so by virtue of turning 24 or appearing in 25 games, he will be off this list, and a new number one will be crowned.

 All 10 of these netminders have the raw talent to become starting goaltenders in the NHL.
 However, we all know that talent alone doesn’t always make it to the highest level of the game.
 As such, it will be fun to watch the journey of these youngsters and how many of them live up to their full potential.